pipulate/levinix/README.md

 Here's a brief guide to understanding its structure:

 - `commonPackages`: Defines software packages installed on both macOS and Linux hosts.
-- `linuxDevShell`: Specifies the development environment for Linux systems.
-- `darwinDevShell`: Defines the environment for macOS systems.
+- `devShells`: Provides multiple shell configurations for different use cases:
+  - `default`: The primary development shell with full interactive features for humans
+  - `quiet`: A minimal output shell optimized for AI assistants and automation
+- `baseEnvSetup`: A common environment configuration used by all shells
 - `runScript`: A common script executed at the end of both Linux and macOS setups, establishing a Python-based Jupyter Notebooks data science environment.

-This multi-OS approach, including Windows support via WSL, demonstrates the power of **Nix flakes** in creating truly cross-platform development environments.
+This multi-OS, multi-shell approach, including Windows support via WSL, demonstrates the power of **Nix flakes** in creating truly cross-platform development environments.
 By examining the flake, you can appreciate how it handles different operating systems while maintaining a consistent core setup.